tnl-rwa/lpc55-rust-sandbox/Readme.md

     Id: ms-vscode-remote.remote-wsl

-Op the en the folder in Vscode, in WSL.
+Open the folder in Vscode, in WSL.
 A popup will appear at the bottom right that suggests to open the project in a container.
 Do that.

 It takes a while to build the container.